VarsityPlug0/Ramza/README.md

 - Site-wide settings like business hours and contact info
 - Menu items, categories, and pricing
 - Featured items and special offers

+## Deployment

+For production deployment, make sure to:
+1. Set `DEBUG = False` in settings.py
+2. Set a secure `SECRET_KEY`
+3. Configure allowed hosts
+4. Set up a proper database (PostgreSQL recommended)
+5. Configure static and media file serving
+6. Set up a web server (Nginx/Apache) with WSGI (Gunicorn/uWSGI)

+## Currency

+All prices are displayed in South African Rand (R).

+## Version Control

+- Static files are included in version control
+- Media files (uploaded by users) are excluded from version control
+- Database files are excluded from version control